boscoh/WebGLStarterKit/README.md

 # Quick example

-The `WebGLStarterKit` assumes that you want to use ES6.
+The `WebGLStarterKit` assumes that you want to use [ES6](https://babeljs.io/docs/learn-es2015/).
 In particular, the builder `buildwebgl.js` automatically transpiles from ES6 (which is backwards compatible with vanilla javascript).

 Let's create a simple WebGL app `octahedron.js`.

 First import the modules:

-    import three from "three.js";
+    import THREE from "three.js";
     import { WebGlWidget } from "./webglstarterkit.js";

 Then sublcass `WebGLWidget` and add meshes to `this.scene` in the constructor:

     class MyWidget extends WebGLWidget {
-            let material = new three.MeshLambertMaterial(
+            let material = new THREE.MeshLambertMaterial(
                 { color: 0xffff00 } );
-            let geom = new three.OctahedronGeometry();
+            let geom = new THREE.OctahedronGeometry();
-            this.scene.add( new three.Mesh( geom, material ) )
+            this.scene.add( new THREE.Mesh( geom, material ) )
             this.moveCameraToShowAll();
         }
     }